 Is Your Fan Properly Set?

 The key to living with higher indoor temperatures is making sure you have plenty of fans circulating the air throughout your house.
 Ceiling fans are a must.
 You want your ceiling fan set to rotate counterclockwise, so the blades push the air straight down.
 Small portable fans in the bedroom or living room can help create a comfortable breeze.

 You Debate the Thermostat Setting – We’ll Make Sure Your AC Is Working Properly

 We’ve been in the business for decades, and here’s what we’ve learned.
-If there’s more than one person in a household, there’s bound to be discussion (translation: disagreement) about temperature settings.
+If there’s more than one person in a household, there’s bound to be a discussion (translation: disagreement) about temperature settings.
 The key to a happy household is to make sure your AC is functioning properly, spreading cool comfort evenly to every room in your home.
 August and September push your air conditioner to the limits.
-If you are experiencing any problems with your air conditioner, please give us a call.
+If you are experiencing any problems with your air conditioner, please give a call to Chandler Air, Inc.